MutatingFunc/mutatingfunc.github.io/content/blog/2024-04-28 Effective SwiftUI Previews.md

 You might struggle with the above if you use a pattern where your View Model provides or manages the lifetime of child View Models, and now find yourself passing 20 dependencies a View doesn't need, just so it can make its child Views, and those child Views can make their own child Views, etc…

 The solution?
-Inject the view, not its dependencies.
+Inject the subview, not its dependencies.

 ```swift